 Defining Modules to Control Scope and Privacy

-In this section, we’ll talk about modules and other parts of the module system, namely paths, which that allow you to name items; the use keyword that brings a path into scope; and the pub keyword to make items public.
+In this section, we’ll talk about modules and other parts of the module system, namely paths, which allow you to name items; the use keyword that brings a path into scope; and the pub keyword to make items public.
 We’ll also discuss the as keyword, external packages, and the glob operator.

 Modules let us organize code within a crate for readability and easy reuse.
 Modules also allow us to control the privacy of items because code within a module is private by default.
 Private items are internal implementation details not available for outside use.
 We can choose to make modules and the items within them public, which exposes them to allow external code to use and depend on them.